-The president of the Cabildo de Fuerteventura, Marcial Morales, recently met with the director of Labor and Tourism of the Government of Cape Verde, Paulo Semedo, and the director of Heritage and Finance of the Government of Cape Verde, Joao Tomar, to assess the initiatives that have been carried out within the Afrimac territorial cooperation project and to address future collaboration agreements.
+The president of the Island Council of Fuerteventura, Marcial Morales, recently met with the director of Labor and Tourism of the Government of Cape Verde, Paulo Semedo, and the director of Heritage and Finance of the Government of Cape Verde, Joao Tomar, to assess the initiatives that have been carried out within the Afrimac territorial cooperation project and to address future collaboration agreements.
 The meeting was also attended by the Minister of Economic Promotion, Innovation and Employment, Rafael Páez, among others.

 Afrimac is a project for business exchange in matters of high economic and environmental impact between the Canary Islands and West Africa.
-This initiative, led by the Cabildo de Fuerteventura, has as investment priority support for the ability of SMEs to grow in regional, national and international markets, as well as in innovation processes.
+This initiative, led by the Island Council of Fuerteventura, has as investment priority support for the ability of SMEs to grow in regional, national and international markets, as well as in innovation processes.

 On the other hand, in order to increase commercial exchanges at an international level, work networks have been set up based on a technological platform that serves as a meeting point between the needs generated in African countries and the search for suppliers and even financing. for them.